georgebv/aiosalesforce/docs/documentation/client.md

 When you use the `Salesforce` client, it emits certain events to which you can subscribe.
 This allows you to perform custom actions at different stages of the request-response lifecycle.
-For example, you can log requests and responses, or track usage of the Salesforce API within your application.
+For example, you can log requests and responses, monitor retries, or track usage of different Salesforce APIs within your application.

-You subscribe to events by declaring a function or a coroutine that will be called when an event is emitted and then providing that function to the client.
+To subscribe to events, you need to define a callback function and then pass it to the `Salesforce` client.
+The callback function will be called when an event is emitted.
-The function will receive an event object as the only argument.
+The callback function will receive an event object as the only argument and will not return anything (any return value will be ignored by the client).
-The event object will contain information about the event.

 ```python
 async def callback(event):